intel/llvm/sycl/doc/design/OffloadDesign.md

 step is performed with `--only-needed` to streamline the final device binary.

 The device libraries that are pulled in during the device link step will need to be controlled by the `clang-linker-wrapper`.
-There are controlling options that are available to the user which need to be provided to the wrapper to understand which device libraries are not desired by the end user.
+There is a controlling option (`-fno-sycl-device-lib=arg`) that is available to the user which needs to be provided to the wrapper to give more control over what device libraries are pulled in during the device link.

 ### Ahead Of Time Compilation